RobKondratowicz/RobKondratowicz.github.io/README.md

 Welcome to my homepage!

-This website is here to hold all of projects and intersts
+This website is here to hold details about my projects and interests.